ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you restore volumes from snapshots in a consistency group, you can select some or all of the snapshots.

-Volume data restoration begins immediately as the volume is created, but performance is degraded until all the data is copied from {{site.data.keyword.cos_short}} and the volume is fully restored.
+Volume data restoration begins immediately as the volume is created, but performance is degraded until all the data is copied from the regional storage repository and the volume is fully restored.

 ## Limitations
 {: #snapshots-vpc-limitations}